On the Dusty Proximate Damped Lyman-{\alpha} System toward Q2310-3358 at z = 2.40: Introduction

 In this paper, we study a dust-obscured quasar, in which a DLA has been detected at nearly the same redshift as the quasar.
-We observed this DLA using VLT/X-Shooter and performed a spectroscopic analysis.
+We observed this DLA using X-Shooter on the Very Large Telescope (VLT) and performed a spectroscopic analysis.
 In Sect.~\ref{sec:data}, a new spectroscopic observation of Q\,2310$-$3358 at $z = 2.40$ is presented, showing prominent features associated with a Lyman-$\alpha$ absorber.
-In Sect.~\ref{sec:results}, we show the results of this DLA, including absorption lines, extinction, metallicity and molecules.
+In Sect.~\ref{sec:results}, we show the results of this DLA, including absorption lines, extinction, metallicity, and molecules.
 In Sect.~\ref{sec:discussion and conclusions}, we present our discussion and conclusions.